 Steam Driven Generators: Steam Turbines and Electric Generators

 A steam turbine driven generator, sometimes known as “turbo generators”, can be best explained by understanding a steam turbine and a generator separately.
-A steam turbine is a steam driven driver.
-Water is heated at extremely high temperature to convert it into steam.
+A steam turbine is a steam-driven driver.
+Water is heated at an extremely high temperature to convert it into steam.
 Energy created by highly pressurized steam is converted to mechanical energy which rotates the blades in the steam turbine.
 And a generator is best described as a machine by which mechanical energy is transformed into electrical energy.
-The coiled wires used in a generator spin inside a magnetic field which causes electric current to flow through the wire.
+The coiled wires used in a generator spin inside a magnetic field which causes an electric current to flow through the wire.

 When a steam turbine is connected to a generator, it produces electricity and is known as a steam turbine driven generator.
 The auxiliary systems built in them make them work safely and with greater efficiency.

 Steam turbine driven generators are commonly used in solar thermal electric power plants, coal, geothermal, nuclear, waste incineration plants and natural gas power plants.
 They are also used extensively in cement, sugar, steel, paper, chemicals and other industries.

 Steam turbine driven generators are generally high-speed machines.
 Most of the electric power in the world is produced by a steam turbine driven power plants.
 In the United States alone around 85.0% of the electricity is produced using steam turbine generators.

 Steam Turbine Driven Generators can range widely in size.
 They rarely exceed about 1,500 Megawatts (2 million horsepower) on the top end, and are used on a small scale as well, down to about 500 kW (670 horsepower) on the low end.